-Many people have faced an issue which causes different Font size to display in different apps when working with multiple apps on Windows PC.
-Many times, we need to open multiple software like Google Chrome, Microsoft Word, etc. simultaneously.
-Now if they start displaying different font sizes, you may not like that.
-In this case, you need to follow these solutions to get rid of this issue on Windows 10/8/7.
+Many people have faced an issue that causes different Font size to display in different apps when working with multiple apps on Windows PC.
+We often need to open multiple software like Google Chrome, Microsoft Word, etc., simultaneously.
+Now, if they start displaying different font sizes, you may not like that.
+In this case, you need to follow these solutions to get rid of this issue on Windows 11/10/8/7.

 Font size problem when working with multiple apps

 For your information, there is no one-click solution to this issue.
-You can try any of these suggestions and see which of these, help you get the same font size on any app.
+You can try any of these suggestions and see which of this help you get the same font size on any app.

 1] Change scaling

 If you have recently upgraded your monitor and started facing this issue, you may need to adjust the display scaling.
 Although it is always set to 100%, which is recommended, your new monitor will allow you to change this scaling.